5jt/dyalog-cookbook/manuscript/09-Documentation.md

 #### `Copyright`

-If `Copyright` is niladic and returns either a simple text vector or a vector of text vectors then the copyright declararion is integrated into the document.
+If `Copyright` is niladic and returns either a simple text vector or a vector of text vectors then the copyright declaration is integrated into the document.

 #### `History`

 `History` is expected to be a niladic function that does not return a result.
 Instead it should carry comments with information about the history of the script.

 MyApp already had a function `Version` in place.
-So far we’ve added comments regarding the different versions to it.
+So far we’ve added comments to it regarding the different versions.
 Those should go into `History` instead.
 So we replace the existing `Version` function by these three functions:

 ~~~
 ∇ Z←Copyright